TartanLlama/secret-hitler-strategies/index.md

 An exception to this rule is that Hitler may avoid becoming President.
 This can be for multiple reasons including allowing themselves to become Chancellor for victory in the future, they might not trust themselves with the assassination or they might prefer other players use the investigation.

 ### Reveal trickery
-#### As a liberal president
+#### As a Liberal president
 If the Chancellor plays a Liberal, then all is (mostly) well.
 If a Fascist is played, however, you have a choice to make.
 You could inform the table immediately that the Chancellor discarded a Liberal and is therefore Fascist; this will put you in dispute with the Chancellor and could result in a soft-elimination depending on the number of players and established meta.
 For the most part this is a good strategy, as the Liberals have the majority taking down a Fascist this way still maintains the Liberal majority.
 Alternatively you can keep the information to yourself until it becomes necessary to reveal it.
 This will put pressure on the Chancellor as they will be waiting for you to reveal their betrayal so that they can best counter your accusation.
 They may out themselves by reacting to your lack of reaction, or by making other mistakes due to them being on-edge.

 Regardless of the action you took, you need to decide whether or not to reveal what cards you drew and what you discarded.
 Generally, honesty as a Liberal is the best policy.
 However, if you draw more than one Liberal, it can make sense to lie and say that you only received one.
 This will create the illusion that there are more Liberals in the deck then there actually are, so the Fascists will be less likely to discard one for fear of being discovered.
 However, you should probably reveal this information when the deck is to be shuffled so that the plays can be correctly analysed by your fellow Liberals.

 ### Card Counting
-There are 17 cards in total: 6 liberal and 11 fascists.
+There are 17 cards in total: 6 Liberal and 11 Fascists.

 In the first round of governments there can be 5 functional governments before the deck needs to be shuffled (3 cards x 5 = 15).
 As such, in the first round you will see 15 cards as a group but the remaining two will be unknown as they get shuffled back in.
 For the second round after the deck is shuffled there should now be 12 cards in the deck.
 In round two you have the possibility of 4 governments which will then see all the cards If you get to the end of the second deck and the game isn’t over there will only be one more government after the shuffle.